Estia-1a/projetGenieInfo_template/Readme.md

 **estia-image**
 - Download the `estia-image` zip file correponding to your setup
-- (e.g., VS Code, Windows 10, with mingw 32 bits: [estia-image-v2.0.1-win10-mingw32.zip](https://github.com/Estia-1a/projetGenieInfo_public/releases/download/v2.0.1/estia-image-v2.0.1-win10-ming32.zip))
+- (e.g., VS Code, Windows 10, with mingw 64 bits: [estia-image-v2.0.1-win10-mingw64](https://github.com/Estia-1a/projetGenieInfo_public/releases/download/v2.0.1/estia-image-v2.0.1-win10-mingw64.zip))
 - Unzip the file
 - Move the `estia-image/` folder in your project (near `src/`)

 **getopt**
-- Download the `getopt` zip file correponding to your setup (e.g., VS Code, Windows 10, with mingw 32 bits: [getopt-v2.0.1-win10-mingw32.zip](https://github.com/Estia-1a/projetGenieInfo_public/releases/download/v2.0.1/getopt-v2.0.1-win10-ming32.zip))
+- Download the `getopt` zip file correponding to your setup (e.g., VS Code, Windows 10, with mingw 64 bits: [getopt-v2.0.1-win10-mingw64](https://github.com/Estia-1a/projetGenieInfo_public/releases/download/v2.0.1/getopt-v2.0.1-win10-mingw64.zip))
 - Unzip the file
 - Move the `getopt/` folder in your project (near `src/` and `estia-image/`)

+the final structure should look exactly like that
+>
+> - .github
+> - .vscode
+> - estia-image
+>   - include
+>     - estia-image.h
+>   - lib
+>     - libestia-image.a
+> - getopt
+>   - include
+>     - getopt.h
+>   - lib
+>     - libgetopt.a
+> - images
+> - src

 ## 4 Install
 To install project you can either: